-The problem is, it was illegal, and more importantly, sends a message to the rest of the world that Russia will use its military to annex lands at will, World War II style.
-This of course cannot be tolerated by the economically advanced nations of the world, because put simply, it’s not good for business.
+The problem is, it was illegal.
+And more importantly, it sends a message to the rest of the world that Russia will use its military to annex lands at will, World War II style.
+The economically advanced nations of the world, of course, cannot tolerate this because put simply, it’s not good for business.
 But what can they do?
 Take military action?
 The facts are beginning to demonstrate that the world is now so interconnected that economic pressure is more effective in the long run than a military response.

 Many believe that Putin “got away with it.”
 They believe because Putin knew that there would be no international military response he was free to do as he chose.
 But we submit that the jury is still out.
 Today, the guy with the biggest army doesn’t win.
 In fact, the guy with the biggest army today has the biggest bills to pay.

-Now he has to support the Crimean economy which is very depressed, while he faces unrest at home from economic leaders and citizens alike now facing a new and major economic down turn due to international sanctions.
-By removing Crimea, a pro-Russian province of the Ukraine, he has reduced the pro-Russian voters in the Ukraine, giving more strength to the pro-European faction who will now move faster and closer to Europe.
-A pro-European and modern Poland demonstrated the economic benefits of doing business with the west to the Ukraine; now, Putin is creating a modern and Europeanized Ukraine, in the center of Russia.
+Now, he has to support the Crimean economy which is very depressed, while he faces unrest at home from economic leaders and citizens alike now facing a new and major economic downturn due to international sanctions.
+By removing Crimea, a pro-Russian province of Ukraine, he has reduced the pro-Russian voters in Ukraine, giving more strength to the pro-European faction who will now move faster and closer to Europe.
+A pro-European and modern Poland demonstrated the economic benefits of doing business with the west to Ukraine.
+Now, Putin is creating a modern and Europeanized Ukraine, in the center of Russia.
 This is a reverse domino effect.

 Who We Are